 - Two or Three Passport Size, Color Photograph for both Rider and Pillion/Co-rider.

-- If the bike is rented from Agency then a letter of authorization from that registered agency.
+- Letter of authorization when the bike is rented from a local bike-renting agency.

 Take three sets of Photocopy of all these original documents along with passport size color photographs and group them into three separate sets.
 Take all these documents and go to the counter at Tourism Permit Office.
 Tell them that you need a form for Motorbike Permit.
 They will give you a blank form in which you need to mention the details asked.
-You will have to fill in your Name, Co-riders name, ID card details, Motorbike Details and Model of Bike, intended number of days to visit and the proposed route.
+You will have to fill in your Name, Co-riders’ name, ID card details, Motorbike Details and Model of Bike, the intended number of days to visit, and the proposed route.
 In our case, the pillion only had his Aadhar card with him.
-The permit officer refused to entertain it as valid citizenship proof as the matter is still pending in the Supreme Court.
-He had to get his voter ID card whatsapped and we took a print and then photocopy of it and applied.
+The permit officer refused to entertain Aadhar Card as valid citizenship proof as the matter is still pending in the Supreme Court.
+He had to get his voter ID card through WhatsApp.
+We printed it, took photocopies, and applied again.
 It worked.
 However, make sure you carry either a copy of your Passport or Voter ID card with you.
-Aadhar Card, Pan Card or Driving License is not a valid citizenship proof.
+Aadhar Card, Pan Card, or Driving License is not a valid citizenship proof.

 Note that you must return before your permit expires.
-You can add an extra day in the permit as it will be a safe option.
-A minimum of 3 days permit is required to visit North Sikkim route all the way up to Gurudongmar Lake and then Zero Point.
-So apply for at least 3 days permit.
-However, I would advise you to add an extra day as it doesn’t cost you anything and gives you flexible options along with peace of mind.
-So write 4 days in the form.
-The price of Permit form is INR 10 only.
+You can add an extra day to the permit as it will be a safe option.
+A minimum of 3 days’ permit is required to visit the North Sikkim route all the way up to Gurudongmar Lake and then Zero Point.
+Hence apply for at least 3 days permit.
+However, I would strongly advise you to add an extra day as it doesn’t cost anything and gives you flexible options along with peace of mind.
+So write 4 days in the permit form.
+The price of the Permit form is INR 10 only.
 Yes, Ten Rupees Only.
-However, for East Sikkim which around INR 200 is to be paid as permit charge.
-There is no additional charge for north Sikkim permit.
-The data are from 2018 and should be rechecked in forums to get the latest information.
+However, for East Sikkim which around INR 200 is to be paid as a permit charge.
+There is no additional charge for the North Sikkim permit.
+The data are from 2018 and should be rechecked in forums or comments below to get the latest information.

 After you fill the form, submit it back to the counter along with two sets of all the photocopies that I mentioned earlier and two photographs each of rider and co-rider/pillion if any.
-Since the route is remote and wild, they (usually) don’t allow solo-riders.
-You must join along the group of other riders who come to submit a permit form or should have a pillion rider.
+Considering the route is remote and wild, they (usually) don’t allow solo-riders.
+You must join along with the group of other riders who come to submit their permit form or should have a pillion rider.
 Solo-riders in expedition groups are allowed.

-After you submit the form along with all photocopies and photograph, you will be asked to come and collect it the next day in the morning.
-Some websites claim that it will be done the same day if you submit before 11am is incorrect information and was valid for older permit center at Manan Bhavan.
+After you submit the form along with all photocopies and photographs, you will be asked to come and collect it the next day in the morning.
+Some websites claim that it will be done the same day if you submit before 11 am is incorrect information and was valid for the older permit center at Manan Bhavan.

-After applying for a permit, we went to the counter the next day morning and we were asked to come back at 2pm after lunch.
-At 2pm we got the initial permit which is a Yellow Page (along with a set of all photocopy documents and our passport size photograph) with all the details of the journey and the travelers/bikers.
+After applying for a permit, we went to the counter the next day morning and we were asked to come back at 2 PM after lunch.
+At 2 PM we got the initial permit which is a Yellow Page (along with a set of all photocopied documents and our passport size photographs) with all the details of the journey and the travelers/bikers.
 It looks like this:

-The Tourist Officer (Permit) will guide you for the next step but sometimes it gets confusing with so many documents so I have explained the next procedure below.
+The Tourist Officer (Permit) will guide you for the next step.
+Sometimes it gets confusing with so many documents so I have explained the next procedure below.

-Stand in queue and wait for your turn or just put your paper that you got from the previous permit counter on the relevant window and they will keep it below the bunch of other applicants.
+Stand in the queue and wait for your turn or just put your paper that you got from the previous permit counter on the relevant window and they will keep it below the bunch of other applicants.
 When your turn comes, the police officer will gently shout your name.
-They may or may not ask any question like do you know the route, Is your motorbike fit enough for your safety!
-We saw that they made one family write a written application as they were traveling with their own vehicle (Mahindra Scorpio – 2 Wheel Drive) to North Sikkim as the police personnel did not want to send them at his own risk as the final permit clearance is with him.
-Ultimately the police just ensures that your journey should be safe and smooth.
+They may or may not ask any questions like do you know the route?
+Is your motorbike fit enough for your safety!
+We saw that they made one family write an application as they were traveling on their own vehicle.
+The vehicle was Mahindra Scorpio – 2 Wheel Drive.
+The in-charge police personnel did not want to send them at his own risk.
+Final clearance for permit stays under his authority.
+Ultimately the police just ensure that your journey should be safe and smooth.

-Once this process is done, which is usually in just 30 minutes, you will get the final permit which looks like this:
+Once this process is done, which is usually around 30 minutes, you will get the final checkpost permit which looks like this:

-So now keep this white permit paper from Check Post Branch along with Yellow Permit Paper from Tourism Permit Branch that you got earlier and take at least 5 copies of them.
+So now keep this white permit paper from Check Post Branch along with Yellow Permit Paper from Tourism Permit Branch.
+Take at least 5 copies of them.
 You will have to submit a photocopy at various checkpoints on the route.
 Also, they will stamp it as you cross checkpoints.
-Keep original with you along with a set of all the documents and photograph stapled to it.
-While returning back the last check post will keep the original with them.
+Keep original with you along with a set of all the documents and photographs stapled to it.
+While returning the last check post will keep the original with them.

 Checklist and Route Option for North Sikkim:

-Earlier they used to provide six different envelopes for various checkpoints, but the paperwork has been made efficient and only two main permits are needed.
-Many websites and blogs have not updated their information and is very confusing and misleading to the new travelers.
+Earlier they used to provide six different envelopes for various checkpoints.
+The paperwork has been made efficient and only two main permits are needed.
+Many websites and blogs have not updated their information and are very confusing and misleading to new travelers.

-Additional Tip: While returning if you want to avoid Gangtok then take the alternate route called Singtam-Dikchu Road which goes down along the river Teesta.
+Additional Tip: While returning if you want to avoid Gangtok then take the alternate route.
+It is called Singtam-Dikchu Road which goes down along the river Teesta.
 Leave the NH 310A which will take you back to Gangtok.
-This will save you quite a lot of time and distance while introducing you to a new scenic route along the river.
+This will save you quite a lot of time and distance.
+Singtam-Dikchu is a new scenic route along the river.
 Here is a link to the alternate route while returning to avoid Gangtok.

 With Permits for North Sikkim and East Sikkim done, Also read about the other things that you should be preparing for this adventure & beautiful trip.

 Here is a video while I was going to Yumthang Valley from Lachung.
 Yumthang is around 26 kilometers from Lachung.
-You can get a general idea about road condition from this video.
-More videos from the Sikkim motorbike trip is available on the channel.
+You can get a general idea about road conditions from this video.
+More videos from the Sikkim motorbike trip are available on the motologs youtube channel.